ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - - - day planning.md

 Project 2 feedback:

-- just as we did for project1, pls check students projects and, for each project, do the following 2 things (you may need Monday + Tuesday):

-1. Give feedback to students (ex. if you see anything to they can learn from).
+Give feedback to students (ex. if you see anything to they can learn from).
 - Let's keep it positive.
 - Let's keep it brief (they'll be busy)
 - Let's keep it focused on things they can learn from (they will probably not have time to implement any suggestions)

-2. Grade each project.
-- I believe we don't have specific guidelines for that grade, so let's take into account both code + final result.
-- That grade can be done from the same person that reviews each project
-- Let's also aim for simplicity (we should not spend more than 2-5 minutes to decide each mark :pray:).

-Note: for pair projects, we can apply the same grade, unless there's clear reasons to assign a different grade to a student in the same team.

 -->